 Ph.D.
 Program in Composition

-• At least two quarters of Computer Music.
-If the student is already coming in with a more advanced background, these courses can be taken in outside departments such as Computer Science, DoVA, etc. Courses which fulfill the requirement are agreed upon in consultation with the Director of the Computer Music Studio and the Director of Graduate Studies.
+Advanced Orchestration: At least two quarters in Sound Practices (one of which has to be on the 30000 or 40000 level).
+If the student is already coming in with a more advanced background, one of these courses can be taken in outside departments such as Computer Science, DoVA, etc. Courses which fulfill the requirement are agreed upon in consultation with the Sound Practices faculty and the Director of Graduate Studies.

 Entering with an M.A. in Music

-Students entering with an M.A. (or equivalent degree) in Music and pursuing Track 1 will normally complete nine quarters each of Music 34000 and 34100 (Composition Lessons and Composition Seminar) and nine courses of 30000- or 40000-level instruction, including the following:
+Students entering with an M.A. (or equivalent degree) in Music and pursuing Track 1 will normally complete nine quarters each of Music 34000 ((Composition Group Lessons) and 34100 (Composition Seminar) and nine courses of 30000- or 40000-level instruction, including the following:

-• At least two quarters of Computer Music.
-If the student is already coming in with a more advanced background, these courses can be taken in outside departments such as Computer Science, DoVA, etc. Courses which fulfill the requirement are agreed upon in consultation with the Director of the Computer Music Studio and the Director of Graduate Studies.
+Advanced Orchestration: At least two quarters in Sound Practices (on the 30000 or 40000 level).
+If the student is already coming in with a more advanced background, one these courses can be taken in outside departments such as Computer Science, DoVA, etc. Courses which fulfill the requirement are agreed upon in consultation with the Sound Practices faculty and the Director of Graduate Studies.

 Colloquium